Data Protection – November/December 2018Print publication

 Guidance on data protection and Brexit

 On 13 December 2018, both the UK’s Information Commissioner’s Office (ICO) and the government published guidance for organisations on data protection and Brexit, in particular relating to a ‘no deal’ scenario.
 This blog post contains links to the various ICO materials and practical tools.
-The government’s guidance can be found here.
 The advice is particularly relevant for those involved in transfers of personal data to and from the European Economic Area.
 As there will be no control over provisions for the free flow of data into the UK, organisations will need to give careful thought to alternative data transfer mechanisms, such as standard contractual clauses.
 If you require any assistance in this regard, please do not hesitate to contact Andrew Northage or Jeanette Burgess, who will be very happy to help.

 The political declaration setting out the framework for the future relationship between the UK and the European Union contains a section on data protection.
 It says that both parties are committed to ensuring a high level of personal data protection to facilitate data flows between them, given their importance.
 The EU will start the assessments on the adequacy of the UK’s data protection standards as soon as possible after withdrawal, endeavouring to adopt decisions by the end of 2020, which is when the transitional period is due to end.